groundhoggwp/groundhogg/README.txt

 ### Cloudflare Turnstile
 If you have the Cloudflare Turnstile integration enabled, scripts will be loaded from `https://challenges.cloudflare.com/turnstile/v0/api.js` and requests will be made to `https://challenges.cloudflare.com/turnstile/v0/siteverify` sharing only essential information (such as your turnstile site key) to facilitate the integration.

+### Geolocation services
+Groundhogg will attempt to use the free service [ipquery.io](https://ipquery.io) to determine a contact's location and timezone using their IP address.

 [](http://coderisk.com/wp/plugin/groundhogg/RIPS-RLU9faYUDI)

 == Screenshots ==